 Sunshine exploded inside his pupils and he stumbled through the high iron-gate into the open air.
 He spat and steadied himself.
 Free man.

 Empty shingle road stretched before him, curving around the woods towards the first township.
-Rickety settlement kept together by those who stayed on, even after forestry no longer offered much work, and those who found jobs in prison.
+Rickety settlement kept together by those who stayed on, even after forestry no longer offered much work, and those who found jobs in local prison.
 They clung to each other’s; ex-lumber jacks and factory hands planting dope for living in their back yards, beating their wives on benefit days and fixing cars older than their children.
 It was enough to keep cops and prison guards employed.

 Breeze rustled leaves into shiver, disturbing droplets that hanged on their edges.